Why Don’t More People Realize How Common Ad Injection Is?

 So, why aren’t people more aware of ad injection today?
 It’s largely because injected ads fit into a series of blind spots for retailers, shoppers, and other businesses that shape the eCommerce ecosystem.
 To understand why, we need to understand how injected ads work, how bad actors disguise them, and how consumers relate to them.

-The most obvious reason eCommerce companies aren’t more aware of ad injection is simply that it’s a client-side phenomenon.
-It doesn’t involve putting a bug on an eCommerce website or otherwise compromising the content of the website.
-In fact, it doesn’t have any direct impact on any of the server-side technology that a retailer would have access to.
+The most obvious reason eCommerce companies aren’t more aware of ad injections is that they target the consumer’s browser.
+They do not involve putting a bug on an eCommerce website or otherwise compromising the content of the website.
+In fact, they don’t directly impact any of the server-side technology that a retailer would have access to.

-Instead, ad injection usually relies on malware running on the end user’s computer, smartphone, or other digital device – bypassing eCommerce companies and delivering illegitimate ads directly to their customers.
+Instead, ad injections are bundled into many browser extensions, program updates, apps, and other free software commonly downloaded by consumers.
+Once installed, these injections run on the user’s computer, smartphone, or other digital device – bypassing eCommerce companies and delivering illegitimate ads directly to their customers.

 As a result, when a shopper visiting a retailer’s eCommerce website views an injected ad, that ad neither comes from the retailer nor is displayed to the retailer.